BLACK SAGE

 Drought Tolerant: Yes

-The Chumash people used Black Sage as a strong sun tea made from the leaves and stems of the plant, this was rubbed on a painful area or used to soak one's feet, the plant contains pain relievers.
+The Chumash people use Black Sage as a strong sun tea made from the leaves and stems of the plant, this is rubbed on a painful area or used to soak one's feet, the plant contains pain relievers.
 The Black Sage also produces a nectar that Black Sage honey is made from.
 This honey is typically peppery and strong, and is prized as a rare honey due to the plant's dry climate.

 Black Sage honey can only be made when specific rain conditions are met and the plant produces enough nectar.
 It is covered with simple hairs with some glandular hairs, which makes it highly aromatic.
 It gives off a minty odor when crushed.
 Black sage is so named because of the dark whorls of dried flowers that remain on the stems at the end of the season.
 Salvia comes from the Latin salveo, “to save” which refers to the medicinal uses of many salvias.
 In the case of Black Sage, components in the plant’s oils kill certain harmful bacteria.